Tense calm in divided Cyprus after UN says peacekeepers attacked

 The UN said four peacekeepers were injured and its vehicles were also damaged as they tried to block the “unauthorized construction work” near Pyla.

-“All is calm in Pyla this morning,” Aleem Siddique, spokesman for the UN Peacekeeping Force in Cyprus, said.
+“All is calm in Pyla this morning,” Aleem Siddique, spokesman for the UN Peacekeeping Force in Cyprus (UNFICYP), told AFP.

 “The mission remains on standby to block any resumption of construction works,” he said, adding that the injured peacekeepers have been released from hospital.